 The Chinese Feast

-A wonderful, warm well paced comedy with great
+A wonderful, warm

-performances from Leslie Cheung and Anita Yuen and everyone else.
-The humor
+well paced comedy with great performances from Leslie Cheung and Anita Yuen

-of this film is built on the situation and the characters more so than
+and everyone else.
+The humor of this film is built on the situation and the

-the usual HK slapstick type comedy - though the silly large fish scene
+characters more so than the usual HK slapstick type comedy - though the silly

-and both pitch in to help.
+pitch in to help.
+A drunken ex-master

-back to perhaps save the day.
-Lots of plot clichés, but done with
+chef (Kenny Bee) comes back to perhaps save the day.
+Lots of plot clichés,

-almost Rockyesque feeling to it.
-The film was directed by Tsui Hark.
+an almost Rockyesque feeling to it.

 Reviewed by YTSL